The AWS Well-Architected Framework Guide

 - Enable traceability through logging and metrics throughout the cloud infrastructure.
 It is only with logs that we know what has happened.

-- Apply security at all layers throughout the entire cloud infrastructure using multiple security controls with defence in depth.
+- Apply security at all layers throughout the entire cloud infrastructure using multiple security controls with defense in depth.
 This applies to compute, network, and storage.

-- Automate security best practises to help scale rapidly and securely in the cloud.
-Utilising controls managed as code in version-controlled templates makes it easier to scale securely.
+- Automate security best practices to help scale rapidly and securely in the cloud.
+Utilizing controls managed as code in version-controlled templates makes it easier to scale securely.

 - Always protect data in transit and at rest, using appropriate controls based on sensitivity.
 These controls include (but not limited to) access control, tokenization, and encryption.

 - Keep people away from data to reduce the chance of mishandling, modification, or human error.

 - Prepare for security events by having incident response plans and teams in place.
 Incidents will occur and it is essential to ensure that a business is prepared.